-- We might expect part-whole or composition relationships to behave transitively.

-- But this is generally only true with the same kind of composition.
+- Careful: this is only true for some/with the same kind of composition.

+- Pistons part of the Engine

 - Engine part of the Car

-- Pistons part of the Engine

 - Pistons part of the Car

+- Pistons component of the Engine

+- Engine component of the Car

+- Pistons component of the Car

-- Sean's arm part of Sean
+- Sean's arm component of Sean

-- Sean part of School of Computer Science
+- Sean member of School of Computer Science

+- Sean's arm component of School of Computer Science

+- ➡ Sean's arm member of School of Computer Science

 - Sean's arm part of School of Computer Science

-Transitivity
+Property: isPartOf Characteristics: Transitive

+Property: isComponentOf SubPropertyOf: isPartOf

+Property: isPortionOf SubPropertyOf: isPartOf Characteristics: Transitive

-- In partonomies, we may want to identify direct parts - Piston directPartOf Engine; Engine directPartOf Car - Piston is not directPartOf Car, but is a partOf Car - I want to query for all the direct parts of the Car, but not the direct parts of its direct parts. - So directPartOf shouldn't be transitive - Solution: provide a transitive superproperty
+- In partonomies, we may want to identify direct parts - Piston directPartOf Engine; Engine directPartOf Car - Piston is not directPartOf Car, but is a partOf Car - I want to query for all the direct parts of the Car, but not the direct parts of its direct parts. - So directPartOf cannot be transitive - Solution: provide a transitive superproperty

+Property: isPartOf

+Characteristics: Transitive

-Property: isPartOf Characteristics: Transitive Property: isDirectPartOf SubPropertyOf: isPartOf
+Property: isDirectPartOf SubPropertyOf: isPartOf